xvik/dropwizard-orient-server/README.md

 * `start` enables or disables orient server start (the same effect will be if orient configuration section will not exist, this option exist to allow disabling server without removing entire config section)
 * `files-path` defines folder, where orient will store database files.
 May be not existent directory - orient will create it when necessary.
-Support special placeholder `$TMP`, which is replaced to `java.io.tmpdir`.
+Support special placeholder '$TMP', which is replaced to 'java.io.tmpdir'.
 * `config` section defines [orient server configuration](http://www.orientechnologies.com/docs/1.7.8/orientdb.wiki/DB-Server.html#configuration).
 Orient use xml format for configuration files and this section is simply yaml representation of xml config.
-* `config-file` used to specify path to xml configuration file instead of direct yaml configuration in `config` section.
+* `config-file` used to specify path to xml configuration file instead of direct yaml configuration in 'config' section.
 See [example xml config](https://github.com/xvik/dropwizard-orient-server/blob/master/src/test/resources/ru/vyarus/dropwizard/orient/sample.xml)
 (taken from orient distribution)